 Falls Fitness Center

-R. Glenn and Berny Falls Fitness Center

-The weight room has 6,300 square feet and includes stacks and plate-loaded weights.
-The cardio room includes treadmills, stationery bicycles, stairclimbers, elliptical machines, and a versa climber.
+R. Glenn and Berny Falls Fitness Center has 6,300 square feet and includes stacks and plate-loaded weights.
+The cardio room includes treadmills, stationary bicycles, stair climbers, elliptical machines, and a versa climber.
 The upstairs walking/jogging track is available for people with simpler exercise tastes.
-The cardio and weight-training stations features four television sets for people who crave entertainment while they exercise.
+The cardio and weight-training stations feature four television sets for people who crave entertainment while they exercise.

-J. Willard and Virginia E. Reardon Wellness Education Center
+Reardon Wellness Education Center

-The Wellness Education Center more than doubles the number of classrooms for the Department of Kinesiology, leaving ample space for wellness workshops or health fairs.
+The J. Willard and Virginia E. Reardon Wellness Education Center more than doubles the number of classrooms for the Department of Kinesiology, leaving ample space for wellness workshops or health fairs.
 A Healthy Eating Kitchen provides space for cooking workshops on healthy snacks, seasoning food or Mediterranean cuisine.

 The Lester and Marguerite Hardacre Human Performance Center opened up a new major for Anderson University students—exercise science.
 In the 1,950-square-foot lab, students can determine body density in the hydrostatic weighing tank, measure aerobic fitness using a metabolic cart, and improve a golfer’s swing with the kinematic analysis system.
 Complete technology is available to analyze data, from cholesterol screenings to stress tests.
 And the subjects for these tests will be Anderson University students, faculty and staff concerned about their own health and fitness